Nursing Home Costs in 2024

 • Converting life insurance to “life assurance”

-First, a whole life insurance policy can be surrendered to the provider.
-This means that the agency buys the policy back from the policyholder.
-However, usually, they’ll pay just 50 to 75 percent of the face value.
+First, a whole life insurance policy can bebe surrendered to the provider.
+That means the agency purchases the policy back from the policyholder.
+However, usually, they'll pay just 50 to 75 percent of the face value.
 If you’re looking for affordable life insurance plans, check out our guide for the best cheap life insurance in 2024.

 Similar terms are offered for the second approach: selling the policy to a “life settlements” company.
-Again, the typical offer is about 50 to 75 percent of the policy’s value.
-The life settlements company continues to pay the policy’s premiums until the policyholder passes away.
+Again, the typical offer is about 50 to 75 percent of the policy's value.
+The life settlements company pays the policy's premiums until the policyholder passes.
 The company then receives the financial payout.
-Life insurance conversion to “life assurance” is a third option designed specifically to pay for long-term senior care.
-Like life insurance, life assurance includes a savings guarantee plus an investment portfolio.
+Life insurance conversion to “life assurance” is a third option designed to pay for long-term senior care.
+Like life insurance, life assurance includes a savings guarantee (plus an investment portfolio).
 Life insurance conversion accounts might give less for senior care but preserve a death benefit (inheritance).
 The advantages and disadvantages vary from person to person.
 Meeting with a financial advisor could be worthwhile.

 >>Learn More: Life Insurance Calculator